You have a legal right to defend both yourself and others in South Carolina

-If you are charged with a crime, the law requires certain elements be met to succeed on these defenses.
-South Carolina also has a “Stand Your Ground Law” that may provide immunity from prosecution all together.
+If you are charged with a crime, the law requires certain elements to be met to succeed in these defenses.
+South Carolina also has a “Stand Your Ground Law” that may provide immunity from prosecution altogether.

 There are four elements for self-defense in South Carolina.
 These elements are:

 - You were “without fault in bringing on the difficulty.”
 This means that you cannot have initiated or furthered the attack;

 - You were, or you believed that you were, “in imminent danger” of loss of life or having a serious bodily injury;

 - “[A] reasonably prudent man of ordinary firmness and courage” would have believed they were in imminent danger if they were in the same situation; and

 - There was “no other probable means of avoiding the danger.”
 This element no longer applies under South Carolina’s “Stand Your Ground” law as long as you were lawfully present.
 There is no longer a “duty to retreat.”

 You do not have to prove that self-defense applies to your case.
 If you raise the defense of self-defense and the prosecution cannot disprove one or more of these elements beyond a reasonable doubt, jurors must acquit you at trial.

 What about acting in Defense of Others?